 Once you’ve published the blog post, share them on your social networks (remember the social profiles that we created earlier?) and encourage people to leave comments on the article.
 When people see how active your site is, they would be more interested in buying things from you.

-Rinse and repeat step 5 to 7 every day and you’ll be on your way creating a successful soap making business from home.
+Rinse and repeat steps 5 to 7 every day and you’ll be on your way creating a successful soap-making business from home.

 Is Soap Making Business Worthy of Your Time?